xuwenyihust/lunaticlog/README.md

 * **push**

-  Generate logs at highest speed(whihch can be configured).
+  Generate logs at highest speed(which can be configured).

 * **spike**